shiv19/shiv19.github.io/_posts/2017-09-15-how-to-fix-nativescript-google-maps-sdk-map-view-crash-inside-scroll-view.md

 After seeing this comment, I tried to fork the nativescript-google-maps-sdk plugin and fix the issue, but even after following it, I faced the same error.

-Luckily, I came up with a workaroud, I'm sharing it here so that it'll be useful for someone someday,
+Luckily, I came up with a workaround, I'm sharing it here so that it'll be useful for someone someday,

 The following instructions assume that you have installed nativescript-google-maps-sdk, and you are using it in a tab view, and because of this, when you resume your app from recents tab on android, and navigate to the tab containing the map, the app crashes.